Updated for 2019!

 Canadians can consider a contribution to their Tax-Free Savings Account (TFSA), a savings account that shields your investment returns (or earned interest) from taxation for life.
 For 2019, eligible Canadians have a contribution limit of $6,000 (up from $5,500 in 2018).

-You can easily open a high-interest TFSA savings account with Tangerine, and get a FREE $50 welcome bonus in your account, when you use my ORANGE key code (43979980S1) on sign-up.
-The same applies for Americans who can use a Roth IRA to save tax-free.
+You can easily open a high-interest TFSA savings account with Tangerine, and get a FREE $50 welcome bonus in your account when you use my ORANGE key code (54058459S1) on sign-up.
+The same applies to Americans who can use a Roth IRA to save tax-free.

 For retirement, you can contribute to a Retirement Savings Plan (RRSP) if you have contribution room.
 The RRSP is a tax-deferred registered account that protects your retirement savings from taxation until withdrawal.
 The maximum RRSP contribution allowable in 2019 is $26,500 or 18% of your earned income in 2018 (whichever is less).